-- Arrange a seat away from distractions or a quiet setting for examination. - Give prompts to remind the students to pay attention, e.g. the examiner can mildly tap mildly on the desk to remind them to focus on their work. - Remind the students the remaining time at regular intervals during an examination. - For oral examinations, repeat the instructions or questions to the students. - Allow the students to have short supervised breaks for examinations with longer duration. - Remind the students to read the questions and check the answers carefully.
+- Arrange a seat away from distractions or a quiet setting for examination. - Give prompts to remind the students to pay attention, e.g. provide oral reminders or mildly tap on the desk to remind them to focus on their work. - Remind the students the remaining time at regular intervals during an examination. - For oral examinations, repeat the instructions or questions to the students. - Allow the students to have short supervised breaks for examinations with longer duration. - Remind the students to read the questions and check the answers carefully.

-In view of the functional limitations of students with AD/HD that may appear during examinations, schools can consider the arrangements listed above.
-For special cases with exceptional difficulties sustaining attention and/or moderating activity level, and thus significantly and persistently hamper the speed of working, schools can consider extra time allowance.
-The school student support team should take into consideration the students' performance prior to and after extra time allowance is provided, and consult relevant professionals (for example educational psychologists), to ensure that these arrangements will not alter the assessment objectives or constitute an unfair advantage over other students.
+For individual students with exceptional difficulties in sustaining attention and/or moderating activity level, which significantly and persistently hamper the speed of working or quality of answers, schools can consider extra time allowance.
+The school student support team should take into consideration the students' performance with and without extra time allowance, and consult relevant professionals (for example educational psychologists) when necessary.

-In considering the need for special examination arrangement for students with AD/HD, please refer to the flowchart and case illustration.
+In considering the need for special examination arrangement for students with Attention Deficit/Hyperactivity Disorder, please refer to the flowchart and case illustration.